Finndersen/LEDuino/README.md

 Then take a look at the [Reference](https://github.com/Finndersen/LEDuino/wiki/Reference) for more in-depth details, and check out some [Examples](https://github.com/Finndersen/LEDuino/wiki/Examples) to see how it might work for your project.

 ## Development
-This is a project I have developed for my own personal use but figured could be quite useful to others as well, so it has not been tested extensively in many configurations.
+This project is still under development.
+I made it for my own personal use but figured could be quite useful to others as well, so it has not been tested extensively in many configurations.
 Please let me know if you have any issues or ideas!

 **TODO / Future work:**
 - Add more patterns and pallettes
 - Integrate audio reactivity into the framework
 - Add support for easily configuring LED matrix displays
 - Bluetooth/remote control support
+- Perhaps rework all linear Patterns so they work like LinearStatePattern but share a common buffer array (means all patterns would need to have the same resolution)
+- Perhaps introduce another class between PatternMapper and Controller which holds frame delay, duration and name